 *Please note, if you are worried your child is in immediate danger of hurting themselves, please do not hesitate to seek professional help.
 Either call your child’s therapist for a crisis appointment or take them to the local emergency room for evaluation.
 Suicidal threats should be taken seriously and discussed with a mental health expert.
 Teens die by suicide every day, so please always error on the side of caution.
-Seek immediate help if your child has a plan to kill themselves, is stating they intend to commit suicide, have said goodbye or given away possessions and their plan is something they might be able to realistically carry out.*
+Seek immediate help if your child has a plan to kill themselves, is stating they intend to commit suicide, have said goodbye or they have a realistic plan.*

 Blog Posts About Teen Mental Health

 - Adolescent Anxiety

 - 6 ways to Relate to Your Teenager Using Validation

 - Discussing Gender Identity with Your Child

 - How to respond to you teen’s comments about suicide

 - Helping Your Teen Cope with the Stress of Divorce

 - 2 Techniques for Test Anxiety in High School

 - Addressing Your Child’s Anxiety after School Shootings